 Charter of the Secure Research Computing Oversight Committee

-- Incentivizes researchers to use appropriate data storage and processing facilities.
+- incentivizing researchers to use compliant secure data storage and processing facilities;

-- Reviews funding proposals for consistency with the strategy, monitors changing regulations and practices at peer institutions.
+- reviewing funding proposals for consistency with the strategy and monitoring changing regulations and practices at peer institutions;

-Their work is supported by several standing working groups.
+The work of the OC will be supported by several standing working groups.

 Members meet biweekly: